safai-labs/resiliate-book/src/cli/storage.md

 #### `-B, --backend <backend>`

-Backend-storage determines what type of storage you want to use CEFS on.
+Backend-storage determines what type of storage you want to use AIFS on.
 [possible values: flat-file, key-value]

 #### `-o <options>`